hadley/adv-r/Function-operators.md

 download <- dot_every(delay_by(download.file, 1), 10)
 ```

 which I think is a little harder to follow because the argument to `dot_every` is far away from the function call.
+That's sometimes called the [Dagwood sandwhich](http://en.wikipedia.org/wiki/Dagwood_sandwich) problem: you have too much filling (too many long arguments) between your slices of bread (parentheses).

 Or taken one of the examples from the functional programming chapter: